The innovative project is designed to address multiple issues:

 The result of the IWP are projects such as this that maximize ratepayer dollars by addressing multiple issues at once.

-The project is being built on the former site of the York Street jail, and will connect to the Springfield Regional Wastewater Treatment Facility on Bondi’s Island through three new 1,200 foot river crossing pipes.
-The additional pipes will supplement the two 80- and 50-year-old pipes under the river now, allowing for more regular maintenance and alternatives during emergencies.
+The project is being built on the former site of the York Street jail, and will connect to the Springfield Regional Wastewater Treatment Facility on Bondi’s Island through three newly laid 1,200 foot river crossing pipes.
+The additional pipes will supplement the two existing 80- and 50-year-old pipes under the river, allowing for more regular maintenance and alternatives during emergencies.